wdi-sg/gitbook-2019/02-js-intro/04-template.md

 ### further
 Make a new set of files.
 Write a program that greets the user.
 When the user types in hello, have your program respond with a greeting.
 Make other greeting for other things the user could type.
 Have a default message if the program doesn't recognize anything the user entered.

+### further
+Make another copy of the template code.
+Create a copy of the `index.html` - but name it `index2.html`.
+Same for the javascript file- `script2.js`.
+Change the name of the reference in `index2.html`: `<script src="script2.js"></script>`

+The user will enter in an amount of SGD.
+Calulate it's value in USD and show it to the user.

+### further
+If the user enters in SGD below one dollar (cents) tell the user that the minimum is one dollar.

+If the user enters in SGD over 10000, tell them the max amount is 10000 dollars.

+### further
+If the user enters in an amount over 100000 calculate the amount but take off a 25000 commission.